oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ```
 agreementId: str -- The ID of the service agreement.
-jobId: str -- The ID of the compute job to be stopped
+jobId: str -- The ID of the compute job to be stopped.
+consumerAccount: `Account` instance -- The account of the consumer ordering the service.
 ```

 _Returns_